-Love means that you care about someone to the point that you are just as concerned about their well-being as you are your own.
+Love means you deeply care about someone and are just as concerned about their well-being as you are your own.

-Love means that when you wake up in the morning and go to bed at night, your first and last thought may typically have that person in it.
+Your immediate thoughts when you wake up in the morning and go to bed at night has this person in the mix.

-Love means that the “I” that you have had for most of your life as far as your daily and future expenditures has now been replaced by “We.”
+It means that the “I” that you have had for most of your life as far as your daily and future ventures has now been replaced by “We.”

-For love to be meaningful and true, both parties see the best in each other and view each other as equals.
+For love to be meaningful and true, the parties see the best in each other and view each other as equals.

 Where so many people in love fail in their relationships is when they think that someone in the relationship has more value than the other.

-You will see this often in relationships where one partner tends to be the one who makes most of the sacrifices.
+Frequently in relationships, one partner makes most of the sacrifices.

-They will put their own aspirations and desires to the side in order to wholly accommodate that of their partner’s.
+They slide their own aspirations and desires to the side to wholly accommodate that of their partner’s.

-The partner has obviously facilitated this and as a result the relationship is very lopsided.
+The giving partner has obviously facilitated this and the relationship is consequently lopsided.

-The unfortunate thing is that the partner who tends to do all the giving continues to feel inclined to do so because they believe that their only value is in making the other happy.
+The unfortunate outcome is that the partner who does the giving continues feeling inclined to do so, believing that their only value is in making the other happy.

-The real meaning of love is when both parties see and recognize each other’s equal value.
+The real meaning of love is when the parties see and recognize each other’s equal value.

-There has to be an understanding that the both of you are equal members of a team.
+There has to be an understanding that you are equal members of a team.

 Real love happens when your approach is one of togetherness and solidarity.